 Last night was the first time James and I went with Remus to help with his transformation.
 We had both finally mastered animagi during the summer holidays.
 Peter was nearly there, and with bit of help from me and James, it would only be a couple more weeks until we could all be together.

 Yesterday had been such a strange day.
-I thought back to the thing in the library with Thalia, and then helping Moony through full moon.
+The thing in the library with Thalia, and then helping Moony through full moon.
 That was the second time this year when Thalia and I had ended up in a very close encounter.
 I could safely say we definitely weren’t enemies.
 Something like friends, I guess.
 Or was it more?
 I didn’t know, I guess I was in limbo.

 I almost kissed her then; luckily James had come along at the right moment.
 She probably didn’t even like me like that.
 I didn’t even like her like that!
-She was beautiful, though.
+She was good looking, though.
 I hadn't really realised that before yesterday.

 I shook my head before remembering the pain.
 Since when did Sirius Orion Black turn into some romantic fool?
 That sort of thing is for people like Remus.
 Even James, look at the way he is about Lily, knowing everything about her: noting any slight change to her.
-Blacks, after all, are trained from birth to have a stone cold heart.
-My parents were the perfect example.
+Blacks, after all, were trained from birth to have a stone cold heart.
+My parents were the perfect example of this.

 What was the name of that Hufflepuff in my Care of Magical Creature’s class who I partnered with in third year?
 We did a project on unicorns together.
 Well she did it; girls enjoy that sort of soppy stuff more, so I let her write it all.
 She was blonde and short, I think.
 Ah that was it.
 Anna Whitby.
 She was perfectly nice, reasonably intelligent, and pretty.
 She would do, I guess.
 I would just have to get to know her now.